chancesmith/chance-smith-gatsby-blog/content/blog/early-product-launching-process/index.md

 If you're launching anything right now, you know what to do.
 Go make a waiting list page.

+There are so many tools to help you start.
+You can use Mailchimp, ConvertKit, Substack, Ghost, Carrd, Webflow, WordPress, and many more.

 ## Side note

 To support a friend, take a look at what Dennis is working on.
 If you have a WordPress site and need a blazing-fast bulk editing tool, go check out the WordPress plugin Dennis is building, 🏎️🏎️ [QuickPress](https://quickpress.io/) 🏎️🏎️.